 Bowel cancer is cancer in any part of the large bowel (colon or rectum).
-It is sometimes known as colorectal cancer and might also be called colon cancer or rectal cancer, depending on where in the bowel it starts.
+It is sometimes known as colorectal cancer and might also be called colon cancer or rectal cancer, depending on where it starts in the bowel.

 Bowel cancer grows from the inner lining of the bowel (mucosa).
 It usually develops from small growths on the bowel wall called polyps.
 Most polyps are harmless (benign), but some polyps develop into cancer over time.
 Polyps can be removed during a colonoscopy to prevent them becoming cancerous.

-If untreated, bowel cancer can grow into the deeper layers of the bowel wall.
-It can spread from there to the lymph nodes.
+If untreated, bowel cancer can grow into the deeper layers of the bowel wall and can spread from there to the lymph nodes.
 If the cancer advances further, it can spread to other organs, such as the liver or lungs.

 The bowel is part of the lower gastrointestinal tract, which is part of the digestive system.
 The digestive system starts at the mouth and ends at the anus.
 It helps the body break down food and turn it into energy.
 It also gets rid of the parts of food the body does not use.